- £347 per week

 Kitchen/Diner: Electric hob, oven and grill, microwave, washer-dryer, fridge-freezer, dining table and chairs.

 Bedroom 1: King-size bed, dressing table with mirror, wardrobe and drawers.

 Bedroom 2: Double bed, built in cupboard and chest of drawers with mirror.

 Bathroom: Bath with electric shower over, washbasin, toilet.

 Pets: Sorry, no pets.

 Parking: Off road parking to the side of the property for one car.

 Heating: Multi fuel stove (welcome pack of fuel provided), modern electric heaters.

-Garden/Patio: Small cottage garden with summer house to the side of the property.
+Garden/Patio: Small cottage garden with lockable shed/ bike store to the side of the property.
 Table and chairs and bench.

 Short Breaks: Short breaks accepted all year round.